 Car accidents can result in a great deal of damage to both the vehicles and the people involved.
 If you believe that it was the actions of the other driver that caused your accident, then you should file a claim with their insurance company.
 When contacting the other driver’s insurer, you will need to give them so basic fact about the accident, including when and where it occurred.

 While it’s possible that the insurer will accept your claim, the may reject it, making your next step filing a personal injury lawsuit.
-These cases can be very difficult and time-consuming, so if you’re thinking about filing a lawsuit against the other driver or their insurance company, you should be sure to consult an attorney.
+These cases can be very difficult and time-consuming, so if you’re thinking about filing a lawsuit against the other driver or their insurance company, you should be sure to consult a car accident attorney.

 Legal Help After a Car Accident in Leased Vehicle